zhubaitian/WPF-Demos/README.md

 # WPF-Demos
-Small demos on quick learning of WPF programing on windows
+Small demos on quick learning of WPF programing on Windows